-Ramadan marks the start of the ninth month of the Islamic calendar and in Mecca is expected to start on Thursday 23 March
+Ramadan marks the start of the ninth month of the Islamic calendar, which started in Mecca late on Friday 28 February.

-Ramadan marks the start of the ninth month of the Islamic calendar and in Mecca is expected to start on Thursday 23 March.
+Ramadan marks the start of the ninth month of the Islamic calendar, which started in Mecca late on Friday 28 February.
 Dates vary depending on the sighting of the new moon and the Islamic scholar someone follows.

 When Ramadan ends, Eid al-Fitr – or simply Eid – begins.
-When Eid begins (this year is expected on 20 or 21 April), it tends to last from one to three days, depending on country, culture, and tradition, beginning with a prayer session of special significance.
+Eid (30 or 31 March), tends to last from one to three days, depending on country, culture, and tradition, beginning with a prayer session of special significance.
 After Eid prayer the day generally consists of families coming together to share food and merriment.
-It is also a time for forgiveness, to seek it and to grant it.
+It is also a time for forgiveness, to seek and grant it.

-During Ramadan, many Muslims stop eating and drinking between dawn and dusk as a sign of piety to feel closer to Allah.
-It's important to recognise this so we can help our Muslim friends during this time.
+During Ramadan, many Muslims stop eating and drinking between dawn and dusk as a sign of piety to feel closer to Allah (God in Arabic).
+It’s important to recognise this so we can help our Muslim colleagues and students during this time.
+Many accommodations don’t require any additional resources and will have a limited impact on other team members but will demonstrate the value we place on an inclusive community where everyone is able to thrive.

 Some simple things you could do to support your friends could include: